 Doctor Day gives family physicians the opportunity to meet personally with their legislators and discuss issues within their field.

 Doctor Day gives family physicians the opportunity to meet personally with their legislators and discuss issues within their field, including: their opposition to the expansion of scope for nurse practitioners, political invasion into the physician-patient relationship, and support for the state's continued work to fight opiate addiction.
-In addition, attendees were able to hear from guest speaker and Wisconsin Medicaid Director Michael Heifetz and members of their field on legislative issues.

 The WAFP is a statewide association of Family Medicine physicians striving to promote excellence within the healthcare field and working to improve the health of the people of Wisconsin through the advancement of the art and science of Family Medicine.
-With 2,900 members, the WAFP is the single largest physician specialty group in Wisconsin.
+With 3,000 members, the WAFP is the single largest physician specialty group in Wisconsin.
 In addition to practicing physicians, the WAFP also supports education and research programs for medical students and residents.